tanvir-git/odoo-documentation/content/applications/services/helpdesk/timesheet_and_invoice/invoice_time.rst

 .. image:: invoice_time/product_type_unit.png
    :align: center
-   :alt: View of a product's form emphasizing the product type and unit of measure fields in Odoo
+   :alt: View of a product's form emphasizing the product type and unit of measure fields in CoquiAPPs
          Sales

 Now, select the invoicing management you would like to have under the *Sales* tab.
 We recommend the